 A stop into the visitors center is required to get the lowdown on Oregon’s lighthouse history as well as to learn about the wildlife of the area, including the migrating whales.

 Tip: you MUST stop into the visitors center if you want to get onto one of the lighthouse tours.
 The Yaquina Head Lighthouse is only open to the public via tour.
 They do have a height restriction of 42” to participate (small kids can’t go up).
 This is common with tall lighthouses (check out our visit to the St Augustine Lighthouse).

-Even without going up into the lighthouse, stopping at Yaquina Head is really cool.
+Even without going up into the lighthouse, stopping at Yaquina Head is a really interesting thing to do.
 Watching for whales, visiting the tide pools and observing the harbor seal colony below all make it a great stop with kids.
 Make sure you bring your binoculars to spy whales both up close and on the horizon.

-Newport, Oregon is a pretty large town and has a cute bayfront area to explore.
-It’s another great option for a homebase on your Oregon Coast road trip (but we’ll share a different one) as it’s close to beaches, shopping, lots of dining, the Oregon Coast Aquarium, the Undersea Gardens, a few tourist traps (Hello, Ripley’s…), and it’s own lighthouse.
+Newport is one of the largest towns along the Oregon Coast highway 101.
+Newport has a cute bayfront area to explore and great nearby beaches.
+It’s another great option for a homebase on your Oregon Coast road trip (but we prefer Florence, see below) as it’s close to beaches, shopping, lots of dining, the Oregon Coast Aquarium, the Undersea Gardens, a few tourist traps (Hello, Ripley’s…), and it’s own lighthouse.